atomicgo/testing/README.md

 ---

-Package testing is a module which is only used for testing purposes.
+* Package template is a template for AtomicGo projects.

+Here is the place for the description of the module.

+You can use **Markdown** here.

 ## Install